MaceChettiyadan/Y11Notes/Economics/4. Market Efficiency/Homework.md

 #### Discuss how under- and overproduction in a market can result in a deadweight loss
 - When $TS$ is reduced because of either under or overproduction, it is referred to as **deadweight loss**
-	- A **deadwight loss** refers to an avodaiable decrease in $TS$ because something has prevented the market from producing the optimal output.
+	- A **deadweight loss** refers to an avoidable decrease in $TS$ because something has prevented the market from producing the optimal output.
 An example could be *monopoly*.
 - To minimise $DWL$ is the role of government, though some government policies can reduced economic efficiency, as detailed in the next heading.

 #### Demonstrate and explain the effects of a tax and subsidy on a market